-- 1. Make sure that you've deleted the SpamSieve rule in Mail's preferences (described in Setting Up Apple Mail).
+- 1. If you are using a single Mac, make sure that you've deleted the SpamSieve rule in Mail's preferences (described in Setting Up Apple Mail).
 If you are using multiple Macs and wish to continue using SpamSieve on one of the others, you wouldn't want the deletion to propagate through iCloud, so you should uncheck the rule rather than deleting it.

 - 2. Quit Apple Mail.

 - 3. Delete these files: